Lufthansa bailout package overwhelmingly backed by shareholders | DW | 25.06.2020

-Shareholders of Germany's flag-carrier have accepted the conditions of a multi-billion euro government bailout to keep the airline aloft.
-The deal gives the German government a 20% stake in the airline.

-Lufthansa shareholders overwhelmingly approved a €9 billion government bailout during a virtual meeting on Thursday, capping off weeks of tough negotiation over a rescue package for Germany's largest airline.
+Lufthansa shareholders overwhelmingly approved a €9 billion ($10.1 billion) government bailout during a virtual meeting on Thursday, capping off weeks of tough negotiation over a rescue package for Germany's largest airline.

 The deal was backed by 98% of the shareholder capital that cast a vote at the online meeting.